 - Websites, apps and documents hosted on websites must comply with accessibility standards.
 There is a timeline for when new and existing websites must comply as well as mobile apps.

-- Public sector organisations much publish an accessibility statement on their websites and in apps to inform visitors about the accessibility of their websites.
+- Public sector organisations must publish an accessibility statement on their websites and in apps to inform visitors about the accessibility of their websites and apps.

 - The government is required to monitor that public sector websites are meeting these regulations through checking accessibility statements and checking the accessibility of a sample of sites.